ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Framers (see {{send-framing}}) and deframers (see {{receive-framing}}), if necessary, should be bound to the Preconnection during pre-establishment.

+Preconnections, as connections, can be cloned, in order to establish connection groups before connection initiation; see {{groups}} for details.

 ## Specifying Endpoints {#endpointspec}

 The transport services API uses the Local Endpoint and Remote Endpoint types